Killer Camp

-Killer Camp is a British–American game show produced by Tuesday's Child Television.
+Killer Camp is a British-American game show produced by Tuesday's Child Television.
 The series' first season aired on ITV2 as a Halloween Special 2019, on the five consecutive nights leading up to Halloween.
-After licensing the first season in Summer 2020, The CW commissioned a second season of the series in March 2021, resulting in it moving to the network as an original.
+After licensing the first season in summer 2020, The CW commissioned a second season of the series in March 2021, resulting in it moving to the network as an original.

-The second season premiered on The CW on 10 October 2021, as a part of the network's Fall 2021 schedule.
-On 18 October 2021, the series was pulled from the network's schedule after two episodes (it was later that the network will bring the remaining episodes to air during its summer lineup), and was replaced by repeats of Masters of Illusion.
+The second season premiered on The CW on 10 October 2021, as a part of the network's fall 2021 schedule.
+On 18 October 2021, the series was pulled from the network's schedule after two episodes (the network aired the remaining episodes during its summer lineup), and was replaced by repeats of Masters of Illusion.

 Premise

-The series revolves around eleven people who are dropped into an '80s inspired lakeside lodge where they learn it's not the Summer Camp they had envisioned, but a Killer Camp with a secret murderer among them.
+The series revolves around eleven people who are dropped into a 1980s inspired lakeside lodge where they learn it's not the Summer Camp they had envisioned, but a Killer Camp with a secret murderer among them.

 The contestants are tasked with earning money whilst simultaneously decoding the killer's identity before they end up "dead" themselves.